Foadsf/Cmathtuts/A_fortran/Ex01/README.md

 # Abstract:
-This example shows how we can call a C function from FORTRAN and how to pass a string properly from Fortran to C. The code is written in legacy FORTRAN 77 standard.
+This example shows how we can call a C function from FORTRAN and how to pass a string back to C in a proper way.
+The code is written in legacy FORTRAN 77 standard.

 # Source:
  http://www.yolinux.com/TUTORIALS/LinuxTutorialMixingFortranAndC.html